Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 ## Closing Thought

-The job market is not broken because every participant is careless.

-It is broken because too many participants are acting rationally against stale, partial, and incompatible state.
+The job market can fail even when every participant behaves rationally, because each one acts against stale, partial, and incompatible state.

 Candidates optimize resumes for systems that barely acknowledge them.
 Recruiters search indexes that flatten work into terms.
 Hiring managers clarify requirements after screening has already happened.
 Companies leave stale postings online and call the resulting mess a talent market.